Mitigating The Risk From Airborne Infections

 Volumetric Flow Tracking Method

 This method measures both exhaust and supply airflow and controls the differential airflow called offset to maintain a desired room pressure.
-Flow tracking can provide more stable control and ignores pesky disturbances explained before and is independent of room door operation.
+Flow tracking can provide more stable control by ignoring pesky disturbances explained before and is independent of room door operation.

 Engineering parameters can be easily pre-set, and extremely tight construction is not necessary.

 The flow offset as a minimum must be greater than the accuracy of the flow measurement and associated control error.

 Advantages of volumetric flow tracking include the following: